evanx/redex/test/case/webServer/README.md

 }
 ```
 where we take the HTTP `url` as the file `path,` and translate the reply into a HTTP response.

+Note the above implementation is limited to handling a "blob" of the file content, as opposed to a Node stream, which is something we wish to support later.

 ### Directory listings